-This document includes responses to agency, organization and individual comments that were received during the public comment period on the Draft Environmental Assessment (EA).
-A total of 37 separate comment letters were received during the public comment period from April 16, 2021 to June 1, 2021.
+This document includes responses to agency, organization and individual comments that were received during the public comment period on the Draft Environmental Assessment (EA) and the Revised Draft EA.

+Draft EA

+A total of 37 separate comment letters were received on the Draft EA during the public comment period from April 16, 2021 to June 1, 2021.
 The total number of commenters was less than 37 as several individuals submitted more than one comment letter.
 Virtual public hearings were held on May 17, 2021 and May 18, 2021 during which the public was given the opportunity to comment on the Draft EA.
 During the public hearings, nine members of the public made oral statements.
 As such, a total of 46 comments were received from Federal, State, and local agencies, organizations, and individuals on the Draft EA.